Murder of Jesse Valencia

-The murder of Jesse Valencia occurred on June 5, 2004, in Columbia, Missouri.
+The murder of Jesse Valencia occurred on June 5, 2004, at the campus of the University of Missouri in Columbia, US.
+Columbia police officer, Steven Rios, was convicted of Valencia's murder in September 2004.

-The murder was featured on the April 24, 2020, episode of Dateline NBC.

 Victim

 Jesse James Wade Valencia (February 22, 1981 – June 5, 2004) was born in Boyle County, Kentucky.
 He was one of three children, having two sisters.
 After high school, Valencia worked as a model.

 At the time of his death, Valencia was a 23-year-old junior at the University of Missouri in Columbia, Boone County, Missouri.
 While at the university, Valencia studied pre-law and journalism; he also worked at the Campus Inn Motel.

 Valencia is buried on the family farm in Perryville, Kentucky.

 Perpetrator

 Steven Arthur Rios (born 1977), a Columbia police officer regarded well by his division and with a wife and newborn baby at the time of the murder, was convicted of Valencia's murder in September 2004.
 Rios was sentenced to life imprisonment without parole for the murder and to a consecutive ten-year sentence for a related charge (for use of a weapon during commission of the crime).
 His conviction was later overturned after a judge ruled hearsay was admitted into evidence during his first trial.
 A retrial led to Rios' conviction of second-degree murder and armed criminal action, resulting in another life imprisonment and an additional twenty-three-year sentence.